Julian-Martin0723/Midterm-Test/README.md

 # DSBA5122_Fall_2024

 # Justin Fields vs Russell Wilson
-Based off their overall career and previous season statistics, who should be the Pittsburgh Steelers QB1 for the 2024 season?
+Based off their overall career and previous season statistics, who should finish the 2024-25 season as the Pittsburgh Steelers QB1?
 #
 #
 Like to Tableau site: